Our next Virtual Postgraduate Open Day will be on Wednesday 18 May 2022, 2-5pm (BST). Register now to secure your place.

 You can find a quick breakdown below.
 Full details and helpful links can be found on our website.

-🏴 Scottish students: The Student Awards Agency (SAAS) can provide a loan of up to £10,000 to help both full-time and part-time students cover tuition fees and living costs.
+🏴 Scottish students: The Student Awards Agency (SAAS) can provide a loan to help both full-time and part-time students cover tuition fees and living costs.

 These loans are available to eligible Scottish students taking eligible full-time and part-time postgraduate courses.
 This also includes eligible online courses.

-🏴 English students: The UK Government has a new postgraduate loan scheme providing up to £11,222 to help you cover your the cost of your studies.
+🏴 English students: The UK Government has a new postgraduate loan scheme providing up to £11,570 if your course starts on or after 1 August 2021, to help you cover your the cost of your studies.

-PhD students could get a Postgraduate Doctoral Loan to help with course fees and living costs of up to £26,445.
+PhD students could get a Postgraduate Doctoral Loan to help with course fees and living costs of up to £27,265 if your course starts on or after 1 August 2021.
 These loans can be combined with funding from your university or other sources, but not with Research Council funding, NHS funding or other direct Government funding.

 The UK Government provides more information on funding for postgraduate study.